udacity/create-your-own-adventure/english/soccerfan/soccerfan.md

 You really should love soccer, it's a thrilling game.
-You should travel and watch your favorite team plae.
+You should travel and watch your favorite team play.